 It’s okay to be direct with investors to make sure they’re truly interested.
 “The direct question [to investors] is: hey I’m hearing stories about people pulling term sheets.
 How do I prevent that?” said Aziz Gilani, Managing Director at Mercury Fund.

-Investors are more than a source of capital – they’re trusted advisors and partners in scaling your company.
+Investors are more than a source of capital – they are usually trusted advisors and collaborators in scaling your company.
 In many ways, investors need to prove to you that they’ll be a beneficial collaborator – just like you need to show your company’s strength and potential.
 Make sure potential investors are aligned and on-board so they can be true assets to your growth.